 They Give Us Excuses

-Finally, stereotypes not only change what other people think of us.
-They can also change what we think of ourselves.
-If you constantly hear that because of your age, race, gender, or social status, you must be something you are not, it creates emotional conflict.
+Finally, stereotypes not only change what other people think of us, but they can also change what we think of ourselves.
+If you constantly hear people making judgements that because of your age, race, gender, or social status, you must be something you are not, it can create emotional conflict.

-If you have experienced stereotyping, it is important to acknowledge that it can affect you emotionally.
+If you have experienced stereotyping, it is important to acknowledge that it can tend to affect you emotionally.
 If situations arise in your life in which stereotyping is causing you recurring anxiety or depression, speaking with a mental health professional can be beneficial.
 If you have been a victim of gender stereotyping and you want to know how to overcome gender stereotypes, talking to a mental health expert can go a long way.

 What’s more, psychologists recognize that the flexibility and accessibility that online therapy offers make it an important contribution to public health.
 Current research has shown that internet-based psychological treatments like cognitive behavioral therapy are effective in alleviating symptoms of anxiety and depression.